anberino/RPGSIMPLE/Simple.md

 However, "recommended" is the keyword here - I can't actually stop you from using Simple.
 It's just that, if you come to me saying that your level 90 character is completely broken and I should rework something due to that, I won't actually care too much about it, because it's not the purpose of the system.
 Although, if you say that you couldn't find a way to adapt something into Simple or make a suggestion about something that could make the system more adaptable without complicating it too much, I would be on it immediately.

-If you have a lot of fun using this system, I would highly recommend following the link on Chapter 1 and donate to the person who made the JoJo's RPG, since I based a lot of Simple on their work and it's what inspired me to create this in the first place.
+If you have a lot of fun using this system, I would highly recommend following the link on Chapter 1 and donating to the person who made the JoJo's RPG, since I based a lot of Simple on their work and it's what inspired me to create this in the first place.

 Hope you have fun with Simple!

 ## Chapter 1 - Introduction